Seeed-Studio/ArduinoCore-k210/README.md

 cmake is very friendly on Linux and Macosx.
 You can even add a lot of third-party libraries.
 Here's an [example](https://github.com/Seeed-Studio/ArduinoCore-k210/blob/kendryte-standalone-sdk/micropython.cmake) of adding miropython as a third party

 ##  Developing kendryte-standalone-sdk
 ArduinoCore-k210 is also supported as a normal IDE.
-For example, when developing kendryte-standalone-sdk, you also can use the Arduino Library WS2812FX.
+For example, when developing kendryte-standalone-sdk, you also can use the [Arduino Library WS2812FX](https://github.com/kitesurfer1404/WS2812FX).
+This way you can run all the [kendryte-standalone-demo](https://github.com/kendryte/kendryte-standalone-demo) in the Arduino IDE.
 ```cpp
 #include <WS2812FX.h>